oit-ipbl/robots/sensor_data/sensor_data_02.md

 [INFO] [1624081858.714078, 16.300000]: msg.ranges[0] = 1.412500
 ```

-Open another terminal and type the following command.
+Open another console and type the following command.

 ```shell
 $ rqt_image_view
 ```

 Image viewer window will come up.
-Select `image` topic from drop down box and you can see the image grabed by the virtual camera.
+Select the `image` topic from the drop down box and you can see the image grabed by the virtual camera.

 ![2021-06-19_154626.png](./2021-06-19_154626.png)

-Select `image_mod`, you can see the image processing result, which shows extracted blue colord region.
+Select `image_mod`, and you can see the image processing result, which shows extracted blue colord region.

 ![2021-06-19_154610.png](./2021-06-19_154610.png)

 ## Question (1)

-- Try to extract yellow and green objects like as blue block.
+- Try to extract yellow and green objects like as the blue block.

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint(sensor data)